Opinion Dynamics for Utility Maximizing Agents: Exploring the Impact of the Resource Penalty: Introduction

 \section{Introduction}

 \IEEEPARstart{O}{pinion} dynamics deals with the modeling and mathematical analysis of how beliefs and ideas evolve and spread within social groups or networks over time.
 As collective opinions have far-reaching implications in diverse sectors such as policy, public health, sociology, finance or economics, it is paramount to understand their drivers and consequences.
 Even for smaller groups, comprehending opinion forming is a necessary first step toward the management of mixed multi-agent groups, their decision making and subsequent dynamic interactions.
 While many simpler opinion dynamic models have been developed, modeling and analysis of networked rational agents who react to neighbors' influence remains limited.
-In this work, we pay particular attention to the setting where the expressed opinions are limited by the (economic, social or time) resources of an agent within a group.
+In this work, we pay particular attention to the setting where the opinions of the agents are related to the usage of resources for a particular task.
+Each agent has heterogeneous resources available to them which limits their opinions about resource usage.
 We capture this in our model by including a resource penalty term in the utility functions.
-In the proposed utility functions, stubbornness and social influencing capabilities of an agent also depend on its relative resources within the social group.